temporalio/edu-interacting-with-workflows-java-code/exercises/async-activity-completion/README.md

    1. If you're in the GitPod environment you can instead run `ex4`
    1. Invoke the Workflow using `mvn exec:java -Dexec.mainClass='asyncactivitycompletion.Starter' -Dexec.args="Mason de"`
       If you're in the GitPod environment you can instead run `ex4st Mason de`, replacing the name with yours
 1. Navigate back to the Worker terminal.
-Your work will produce some logging, eventually including your `taskToken`:
+Your work will produce some log messages, eventually including your encoded Task Token:

 ```bash
 10:28:40.579 INFO  - sayHelloGoodbye Workflow Invoked with input name: Mason language code: de